 While this is expected, our aim is to slow down the rate at which this happens.
 This slow down is accelerated when calories are cut too low and too fast.

 If your maintenance caloric level is at 2400 cals, and you decide to start a diet at 1500 cals, your body will automatically thinks its in danger of starving, switching to survival mode.
-You may lose weight for a week or two but I guarantee the weight lose will stop.
-Not to mention, at that caloric level your body will sacrifice your hard earned muscles before your fat stores; leaving you looking worse than you did before you gained the weight.
+You may lose weight for a week or two but I guarantee the weight loss will stop.
+Not to mention, at that caloric level your body will sacrifice your hard earned muscles before ever touching your fat stores; leaving you looking worse than you did before you gained the weight.

 Another thing to note is that Muscle is a metabolically active tissue, requiring a great deal of caloric energy just to maintain it.
 Meaning the more muscle you have, the more calories you burn.
 In turn, the more muscle you lose, the lower your RMR (Resting Metabolic Rate) gets.

-To prevent this from happening, try to figure out your maintenance calories which I outlined how in this article (Click Here) and start by reducing your intake by 500 cals from your BMR (not RMR).
+To prevent this from happening, try to figure out your maintenance calories which I outlined how in this article and start by reducing your intake by 500 cals from your BMR (not RMR).

 - Caloric Cycling